 AP is a non-profit organization, and acts only as a resource and conduit to connect listed artists and other practitioners with ‘optional’ opportunities.
 If an AP artist chooses to list in the Art for Rent section of the Skills & Services Directory, anyone can contact that artist directly to arrange for art rental - a curator, business, non-profit organization, a home owner etc.

-Rental terms and conditions should be carefully specified in a client-provided agreement (Sample Agreement), made available for review by all parties involved well in advance of final planning and art delivery.
+Rental terms and conditions should be carefully specified in a client-provided agreement, made available for review by all parties involved well in advance of final planning and art delivery.
+Posted signage and art labels provide information about the art, the artists and your art rental project.

 The client is responsible to clarify with the artist expectations of other services which may be required in completing a project, and the associated payment (Suggested Fees).Don’t assume that the artist is also a curator and will plan the display, or install the art for free.